dask/dask-blog/_posts/2019-09-19-dask-hyperparam-opt.md

 [interquartile range]:https://en.wikipedia.org/wiki/Interquartile_range

-This graph shows that `HyperbandSearchCV` will find parameters 2–3 times quicker than `RandomizedSearchCV`.
+This graph shows that `HyperbandSearchCV` will find parameters at least 3 times quicker than `RandomizedSearchCV`.
 "Passes through the dataset" is a good proxy for "time to solution" because there are only 4 workers.

 ### Dask opportunities